-Free Electone sheet music and registrations for 何日再相見.
+Free Electone sheet music and registration data for 何日再相見.

 Since I didn’t share drum data for my previous Electone post, this would be my first proper Electone music post for this year.

-Am sharing this too for all Electone students and keyboardists currently trapped at home because of COVID-19 quarantines and lockdowns.
-I wouldn’t dare remotely claim myself to be giving out Electone tutorials.
+Am also dedicating this post/arrangement to all Electone students and keyboardists currently trapped at home because of COVID-19 quarantines and lockdowns.
+I wouldn’t dare claim myself to be giving out Electone tutorials.
 But I hope to at least provide you with some supplementary materials to kill time with. 🙂

 As for TVB’s Return of the Condor Heroes 1983, this was one of my favourite Wuxia drama series from the early 80s; I was sooooooooo obsessed with watching it on VCR.
-The novel was also the second “full” Wuxia saga that I read in 1989.
-In fact, I was so obsessed with finishing the novel, I forced myself to learn Traditional Chinese characters.
-(FYI, unlike Hong Kong, Singapore uses Simplified Chinese characters.
-Neurotic me insisted on reading the Hong Kong version)
+The Jinyong novel the series was adapted from was also the second “full” Wuxia saga that I’ve read.
+The later happened in 1989.

 I was such an imp back then.
 I’m also lucky in that whoever graded my paper didn’t fail me outright.
 Oh wait, I got an A1 for the subject!

-PS: I’m not bragging with my tale.
+PS: I’m not using my O-Level Chinese grade to brag.
 I’m trying to put across the point that anyone can pick up anything as long as one perseveres.
-To those stuck in coronavirus lockdown, why not take this opportunity to修煉 (cultivate) at home and learn something new?
+To those stuck in coronavirus lockdown, why not take this opportunity to 修煉 (cultivate) at home and learn something new?

-Yamaha Electone Sheet Music and Registration Data for 何日再相見 (The Return of the Condor Heroes 1983)
+Yamaha Electone Sheet Music and ELS-02C Registration Data for 何日再相見 (The Return of the Condor Heroes 1983)

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.

-- Like what I did for most songs last year, this arrangement is based on the original Teresa Cheung recording.
+- This arrangement is based on the original Teresa Cheung recording.
 I’d say it’s at least 90 percent of that.

 - I did a “dirty” trick here.
 Because of the arpeggio, I couldn’t play any lush chords.
-To overcome this, I programmed one pedal voice to include strings i.e. strings with individual AWM layers detuned to form a chord.
+To overcome this, I programmed one pedal voice to include strings, i.e., strings with individual AWM layers detuned to form a chord.
 In my registrations, these voices are called Gaao Yam.
-You know, as in 九陰真經, one of the supreme manuals in the Condor Trilogy.
+You know, as in 九陰真經, one of the supreme Wuxia manuals in the Condor Trilogy.

-- Joseph Koo compositions in the 80s are pretty standard in structure, and that’s always some sort of strings lead-in before the chorus.
+- Joseph Koo compositions in the 80s are pretty standard in structure, with there always some sort of strings lead-in before the chorus too.
 In this case, it’s Registration 7 and I’m aware I could have “under” programmed the Spiccato strings.
 I personally prefer it to be softer but if you think the excitement is lacking, just jack up the brilliance.

 - About the choir sounds … Like what I mentioned in my notes for Pegasus Fantasy Ver.
 Omega, there’s sadly no proper S-female choir aah sound on the Electone Stagea.
 If you find my settings to be too … shrieking, or detached, please fiddle with effects and brilliance, and reverb.

-- After completing recording, I realised that the S-Pi Pa sound in Registration 12 ought to be played with the left footswitch pre-activated, then slowly released.
+- After finishing my recording, I realised that the S-Pi Pa sound in Registration 12 ought to be played with the left footswitch pre-activated, then slowly released.
 Done correctly, this allows the strumming to slowly fade in.
 Please experiment!
 (Remember to activate the footswitch first)